MyGoodFoodWorld

 Nutrition of red lentils

-These lentils have a lot of plant-based protein, dietary fiber, vitamins, and minerals.
+As I mentioned in the vegetarian high protein recipes post, lentils are a good source of plant-based protein, dietary fiber, vitamins, and minerals.

 They are low in fat and have no cholesterol, so they are good for a balanced diet.